gnanasekar6914/nmon-for-splunk/docs/binaries.rst

 The Application has various scripts and binaries that are required for data generation, data processing and management.

+*Since the major release V1.7.4, the core application does bring any data generation releated components*

-Scripts and binaries are shared in same versions between the core application, the PA-nmon addon and the TA-nmon addon.
+Scripts and binaries are shared in exactly same versions between the PA-nmon add-on and the TA-nmon add-on.

 ****************
 Embedded Scripts